mkurtgerald/K5-Vision/README.md

 # K5 Vision

-K5 Vision is an open security-sensor management platform designed to unify video, telemetry, analytics, AI-assisted search, and autonomous decision support across vendor boundaries.
+K5 Vision is an open security-sensor management platform designed to unify video, telemetry, analytics,

 ## Product direction

-K5 Vision is being developed in public during its early sprint phase with commercial deployment as an explicit design requirement.
-Public development does not mean "prototype-only": architecture, dependencies, testing, and interfaces should be chosen so the same codebase can mature into a commercially deployable product.
+K5 Vision is being developed in public during its early sprint phase with commercial intention

 Core goals: